 In order to complete this course a student must successfully complete all the following CORE modules (totalling 180 credits):

 Commercial Inspection and Surveying

-This module focuses on the key competencies required in building pathology, inspection, and measurement of land and property.
-You will explore the various aspects of these competencies, and how they relate, to develop a cohesive approach to undertaking a variety of surveys.
-The module will introduce you to a range of data collection and data management techniques, including the different surveys available for commercial and industrial property as well as evaluating the construction and condition of the building and the impact this might have on the viable use of the building.
+This module focuses on the key surveying competencies of building pathology, inspection and measurement of land and property.
+The module draws on the various aspects of these competencies and their inter-relational qualities to develop a cohesive approach to the undertaking of a variety of surveys.
+You will be exposed to the range of data collection and data management techniques, the variety of surveys available for commercial and industrial property as well as evaluating the construction and condition of the building and the impact this might have on the viable use of the building.
 The need to collate information, integrate data from a variety of sources, reflect and formulate into a coherent professional report is a key employability skill.

 Environmental Science and Design

 This module provides you with a knowledge and understanding of environmental science and its importance in the design and management of the built and natural environments.
 The module is designed to meet all of the requirements for the RICS ‘environmental science and processes’ competency and part of its requirements for the ‘contaminated land’ and ‘laboratory processes’ competencies.

 The assessment and management of environmental impact is an increasingly important part of development and sustainability.
 This module is designed to give you exposure to key concepts and methods related to this area of work.
 It is designed to meet the requirements for the RICS ‘environmental management’ and ‘environmental assessments’ competencies.